rdiez/Tools/BackupFiles/README.txt

 You probably want to run this script with "background.sh", so that you get a visual indication when the transfer is complete.

-If you use the 'rsync' method instead of the default 'rdiff-backup' method, set environment variable PATH_TO_RSYNC to specify an alternative rsync tool to use.
+If you use the default 'rsync' method instead of the alternative 'rdiff-backup' method, you can set environment variable PATH_TO_RSYNC to specify an alternative rsync tool to use.
 This is important on Microsoft Windows, as Cygwin's rsync is known to have problems.
 See script copy-with-rsync.sh for more information.